Bell Island (Newfoundland and Labrador): Early history

-The island as permanent settlement
+Establishment of a permanent settlement

 In the early 18th century, the first people had settled permanently on the island.
 The oldest Great Belle Isle census is from 1706 and records 85 residents.
 It concerned eight heads of households – namely five families with children and three single men – who together owned eight large and five small boats.
 As many as 59 people who resided on the island were (resident) staff of these families active in the labour-intensive fishing industry.
 Gregory Normore, a fisherman and farmer from Jersey, is believed to have settled on the island around 1740 and was married to a Newfoundland woman named Catherine.
 They were not the first inhabitants, but are considered the first in traditional lore and local folklore.
 This is mainly the case because Normore has a gravestone left and because the couple still has numerous descendants on the island in the 21st century.

 During the entire 18th century there was no demographic growth and in 1794 the population was still only 87.
 In the 19th century, however, there was a clear growth with already 338 inhabitants in 1845.
 The island thus grew into one of the many typical Newfoundland fishing villages, the so-called outports.
 The inhabitants were mainly of English and Irish descent, so early on the community consisted of a mix of Catholics and Anglicans.
 In addition to fishing, they also lived from agriculture and livestock.
 These secondary activities were much more important there than elsewhere, as the island has very fertile soil by Newfoundland standards.
 Farmers there produced, both for their own consumption and for sale to the townspeople of St. John's, potatoes, strawberries, blackcurrants, turnips, and white cabbage.

 Beginning in the 1830s, a real secondary sector also began to emerge on Bell Island.
 For example, from that period on a shipyard was active in Lance Cove and in 1848 a brick factory was opened there as well.
 There were also a number of people working in sectors such as woodworking and trade.
 Throughout the 19th century, a large proportion of men were also active in winter in seal hunting, then an important part of Newfoundland's economy.

 In 1843, under the supervision of the Anglican Bishop of Newfoundland, the first church opened on the island, after a Protestant school had been opened two years earlier.
 The first Catholic church opened in 1884.
 In the following decades, they were followed by a house of worship of the methodists (1901) and of the Salvation Army (1910).